didiatworkz/Romba800-control-D1-ESP8266-via-MQTT/README.md

 http://cfpm.org/~peter/bfz/iRobot_Roo...

 HOWTO TO PROCEED:
-1) FIRST, BE SURE POWER SUPLY OF DC DC BUCK CONVERTER HAVE GOOD QUALITY AND OUTPUT IS AT 3,2V
+1) FIRST, BE SURE POWER SUPPLY OF DC DC BUCK CONVERTER HAVE GOOD QUALITY AND OUTPUT IS AT 3,2V;
-2) SECOND, BE SURE WIRING ARE OK!
+2) SECOND, BE SURE WIRING ARE OK (please see attached photos)!
 3) TEST YOUR FIRMWARE